 - Our first automated service station opened in 1986, in France.
-In 2011, we created the Total access network, 316 low-cost stations across the country (600 planned for the end of 2013).
+In 2011, we created the Total Access network, 600 low-cost stations across the country in 2013.

 We have also been committed for years to protecting the environment and take major social issues into consideration when planning and making decisions.

 Created in 1992, the Total Foundation provides long-term support to initiatives of public interest, conducted by public and private partners in Total’s host countries, and fosters closer ties with local communities.
 The aim is to build local capacity for the future and to develop models that can be reproduced elsewhere.
 Today, the Total Foundation is France's largest corporate foundation.
 Together with Total’s corporate philanthropy projects, its initiatives represent close to €30 million each year.